-5.1.1.4 Overlying Production Rights are subject to Pro Rata Reduction or Increase pursuant to Paragraph 18.5.10 and Pro Rata Reduction for Non-Pumper Class Production.
+5.1.1.4 Overlying Production Rights are subject to Pro Rata Reduction or Increase pursuant to Paragraph 18.5.10, Pro Rata Reduction for Non-Pumper Class Production pursuant to Paragraph 5.1.2.4 et. seq., and subject to Paragraph 18.5.11 regarding Evaluation of Reasonable and Beneficial Use.

 5.1.2 Non-Pumper Class Rights.
-The Non-Pumper Class Members have the right to Produce Groundwater from the Native Safe Yield for reasonable and beneficial uses.
+The Non-Pumper Class Members have a Production Right in the Native Safe Yield for reasonable and beneficial uses as set forth in this Judgment.
 On September 22, 2011, the Court approved the Non-Pumper Class Stipulation of Settlement through an Amended Final Judgment that settled the Non-Pumper Class' claims against the Public Water Suppliers ("Non-Pumper Class Judgment").
+This Judgment is consistent with the Non-Pumper Class Judgment.
 Defaults or default judgments entered against any Non-Pumper Class Member who did not opt out of the Non-Pumper Class are hereby deemed non-operative and vacated nunc pro tunc, but only with respect to their ownership of real property meeting the Non-Pumper Class definition.
-Production by Members of the Non-Pumper Class is addressed below.
+Production Rights of Members of the Non-Pumper Class are addressed below.